Read René Descartes with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Rene Descartes’ influence on philosophy.

-The central claim is this: René Descartes, a 17th-century French philosopher, mathematician, and scientist, is often heralded as the father of modern philosophy.
+In plain terms: René Descartes, a 17th-century French philosopher, mathematician, and scientist, is often heralded as the father of modern philosophy.

-- The method or style of argument: René Descartes's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.
+- The method or style of argument: René Descartes' influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.

-- The modern question the figure still sharpens: René Descartes's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.
+- The modern question the figure still sharpens: René Descartes' influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where René Descartes appears as an important name in the canon.

 Prompt 2: Provide an annotated list of Rene Descartes’ 7 greatest contributions to philosophy.

-The central claim is this: Here’s an annotated list of René Descartes’ 7 greatest contributions to philosophy.
+In plain terms: An annotated list of René Descartes’ 7 greatest contributions to philosophy.

-The added historical insight is that René Descartes is best read as a method of pressure, not only as a set of theses.
+René Descartes is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use rene Descartes’ 7 greatest contributions to philosophy to sort a live borderline case or answer a serious objection about René Descartes.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.